 This course is an introduction to the understanding and use of computers with particular emphasis on microcomputers.
 Lectures and student work focuses on dispelling fears and gaining confidence by attaining knowledge and skills using computers.
-No prior computer experience is expected.

-BIOL 115 Human Structure and Function/Lab
+BIOL 115 Human Structure and Function